cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 Each event and place in UiTdatabank is categorized with a type (e.g. `concert` for events or `theater` for places).
 Events can also have a event theme (e.g. `dance music`).
 Each of these categories (terms) have a unique identifier.

-With the `terms.id` parameter you can filter results based on their categorisation.
+With the `terms.id` field you can filter results based on their categorisation.

 A complete overview of our terms can be found on https://taxonomy.uitdatabank.be/terms.